Gaddang people

-Physical Geography
+Physical geography

-The Cagayan Valley (with the tributary watersheds of the Magat, Ilagan, the Mallig and Siffu of the Mallig Plains, and the Chico which enters the Cagayan just 30 miles from the sea) is cut-off from the rest of Luzon by heavily-forested mile-high mountain ranges that join at Balete Pass near Baguio.
-If one travels south from the mouth of the Cagayan River and then along its largest tributary (the Magat), the surrounding mountains become a dominant, brooding presence.
-The terraced Cordilleras close in from the west, then the darker reaches of northern Sierra Madre arise in the east, meeting at the river sources in the Caraballo Mountains.
+The Cagayan Valley (with its major tributaries Magat, Ilagan, the Mallig and Siffu of the Mallig Plains, and the Chico which joins the Cagayan just 30 miles from the sea) is cut-off from the rest of Luzon by mile-high forested mountain ranges joined at Balete Pass near Baguio.
+The terraced Cordilleras close in from the west, the darker reaches of northern Sierra Madre arise in the east, meeting at the river sources in the Caraballo Mountains.

-Historically shrouded in continuous rainforest, today the valley-floor is a patchwork of intensive agriculture and mid-size civic centers surrounded by hamlets and small villages.
-Even remote locations in the surrounding mountains now have permanent farm-establishments, all-weather roads, cell-phone towers, mines, and established markets.
-Much native forest-flora has vanished, and any uncultivated areas sprout invasive cogon or other weeds.
+Once covered in continuous rainforest, today the valley-floor is a patchwork of intensive agriculture and mid-size civic centers surrounded by hamlets and small villages.
+Even remote locations in the surrounding mountains now have permanent farm-establishments, all-weather roads, cell-phone towers, mines, and regular markets.
+Often, native forest-flora has vanished, and any uncultivated areas sprout invasive cogon or other weeds.

-The International Fund for Agricultural Development in its 2012 study on Indigenous People's Issues in the Philippines identifies populations of Gaddang (including Baliwon, Majukayong, and Yogad) in Isabela, Nueva Ecija, Nueva Vizcaya, Quirino, and Mountain Provinces.
+The International Fund for Agricultural Development in its 2012 study on Indigenous People's Issues in the Philippines identifies populations of Gaddang (including Baliwon, Majukayong, and iYogad) in Isabela, Nueva Ecija, Nueva Vizcaya, Quirino, and Mountain Provinces.

-Linguistic Geography
+A linguistic geography

 The Cagayan Valley is physically divided from the rest of Luzon; Cagayan Valley cultures and languages are separated from other Luzon cultures and languages by social geography.
 The homelands of the Kapampangan (2.7 million speakers) and Pangasinan (1.
+8 million) lie south of the mountains between the Cagayan and the enormous (more than 27 million) Tagalog-speaking population of Central Luzon.
+While a limited-number of Tagalog and Kapampangan speakers are reported to have used a written script (a form of Kawi locally named Baybayin) prior to European contact, its use appears to have been restricted to poetry and brief notes rather than for record-keeping.

-8 million) lie south of the mountains between the Cagayan and the enormous Tagalog-speaking population of Central Luzon - and are themselves barred from the valley by the diverse Igorot/Ilongot peoples of the Cordilleras and Caraballos.
-East of the valley, Kasiguranin farmers and various Aeta (Negrito) hunter-gatherers inhabit a few small communities in the Sierra and along the seashore.
-Many 17th and 18th century Ilokano (now 8,000,000 worldwide) left their homes on the northwest coast to labor on Cagayan Valley plantations; today they outnumber the original peoples of the Cagayan several times over.
+In the Cordilleras and Caraballo mountains, there are diverse populations in Igorot/Ilongot-speaking communities.
+East of the main valley, Kasiguranin farmers and various "negrito" Aeta hunter-gatherers inhabit a few tiny settlements in the Sierra and along the seashore; many Ilongot peoples also live east of the valley, particularly Aurora.

+From the 17th through the 19th centuries, many Ilokano (now 8,000,000 worldwide) left the crowded northwest coast to labor on Cagayan Valley plantations.
+Today, Ilokano-speakers in the Cagayan valley outnumber descendents of the original inhabitants by many times, and these Ilokano make up the majority of the residents of the northern area of Central Luzon.